Afar Logo

 Wireless Roaming Between Multiple Hubs

-You can install our PulsAR-24027 wireless ethernet bridge in your service vehicle and stay connected to a control center by automatically roaming between multiple fixed hubs.
+You can install our pulsAR wireless ethernet bridge radios in your service vehicle and stay connected to a control center by automatically roaming between multiple fixed hubs.
 This is ideal for applications where vehicles must move beyond the range of a single hub radio.

 mobile radios roam between multiple hubs